School of Nursing

 - One of the following math courses must be completed in order to apply: Math-M 117, MATH-M 118, MATH-M 119, MATH-M 125, MATH-M 215, or MATH-M 133/M 134.

 - Students may fail (with a C- or below) no more than 3 pre-nursing courses totaling 11 credits.
 Of the 3 failures, only 2 are allowed in the sciences.
-Students who exceed any of these limits are ineligible to apply to the nursing program.
+Students exceeding any of these limits are ineligible to apply to the nursing program.

 - Cumulative GPA—If an IU GPA is not available the cumulative GPA from his/her most recent institution will be used in determining the cumulative GPA.